 1506 - 1548 REIGN OF SIGISMUND I. JAGIELLON (Yaghello) ( Lithiuania / Poland)

-Sigismund I, aka Sigismund the Old (1467-1548), succeeded his brother Alexander and was considered a liberal ruler granting rights and privileges to the Jews of Lithuania.
-His attitude to the Jews in Poland especially in the larger cities, was tainted by the pressure from Christian merchants and the magistracy which resented any competition from Jewish merchants.
+Sigismund I, aka Sigismund the Old (1467-1548), succeeded his brother Alexander and was considered a liberal ruler granting rights and "privileges" (a charter) to the Jews of Lithuania.
+His attitude to the Jews in Poland especially in the larger cities, was tainted by the pressure from Christian merchants and the magistracy which resented any competition from Jewish merchants. rnrn

 1135 - 1154 REIGN OF STEPHEN (England)

 During his reign there was intermittent civil war between Matilda (Maud), daughter of Henry I, and her cousin Stephen, grandson of the William the Conqueror.
 In the end, Matilda's son succeeded in becoming King Henry II.
 The Jews suffered more than the Christians during the war.
 Stephen indulged in one of the common practices of kings: freeing Christians from the debts owed to Jews in return for the payment of part of the debt to the king.
 However, he also protected them from the

 379 - 395 REIGN OF THEODOSIUS I (Roman emperor)

 A general of Spanish origin, and the son of another general, was chosen to replace Valens who had been killed fighting the Visigoths.
 He refused to condemn Judaism believing that it was a legitimate religion.
 Theodosius prohibited the destruction of synagogues by zealot Christians.